-If Rome was built in a day your rebrand could be done in an hour.
-But that’s not how the saying goes.
+If Rome was built in a day your rebrand could be done in an hour… but that’s not what we recommend.
 Rebranding is not a quick fix, nor is it something to be taken lightly.
 Rather, rebranding is an undertaking that has the potential to bring your brand to the next level (yay!) or cause confusion for both employees and customers with negative results (boo!).

 This is serious stuff.

 If your brand is ready for a change – whether to mark a change in direction, correct perceptions, reach new audiences, or promote new offerings – here are a few Do’s and Don’ts to consider for a successful rebrand.

 - What problem are we trying to solve?

 - How do our employees really feel about our brand?

 Asking these questions will give you clarity and direction as you move forward with your rebrand.
 It’s important that you and your employees answer honestly for best results.

 In order to stand out you need to have a good understanding of your competitors.
 Look at what they are doing and determine how you can do it differently – this is also known as positioning.

 3. DO speak to customers.